Research

 National Diabetes Policy Research Resource

 The National Diabetes Policy Research Resource Core extends the reach of DREAMS-CDTR’s expertise and resources beyond its core institutions.
-The Core leverages its cutting-edge and robust methodologies to improve the uptake of research across diverse institutions focused on high-risk populations.
+The Core leverages its cutting-edge and robust methodologies to improve the uptake of research across institutions focused on high-risk populations.
 The Core also enhances the efficiency, productivity, effectiveness, and multidisciplinary nature of diabetes translation research through allocation of on-demand availability of experts.